 What Is It?

 In the beginning, actinic keratoses are frequently so small that they are recognized by touch rather than sight.
 It feels as if you were running a finger over sandpaper.
-There are many times the number of invisible (subclinical) lesions as visible ones on the skin surface.
+Patients may have many times more invisible (subclincal) lesions than those appearing on the surface.

 Most often, actinic keratoses develop slowly and reach a size from an eighth to a quarter of an inch.
 Early on, they may disappear only to reappear later.
 Most become red, but some will be light or dark tan, pink, red, a combination of these, or the same color as your skin.
 Occasionally they itch or produce a pricking or tender sensation.
 They can also become inflamed and surrounded by redness.
 In rare instances, actinic keratoses can even bleed.